oSoWoSo/xut/README.md

    - a `sort` command that supports the `-V` argument (both coreutils and busybox work),
    - the `tput` tool from _ncurses_ (optional).

+	Note that xut will run in other distributions that have sh, posix userland, git and sort -V available, but installing (-i) and upgrading (-u) packages is disabled.
 ### Todo

 - [ ] Deal with shlibs in order to package more complex sw or modified packages from the upstream repos.